rudraWorks/Agrisense/README.md

 # AgriSense-AI 🌿
-#### A simple ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
+#### A simple ML and DL based website which recommends the best crop to grow and fertilizers to use.

 ## MOTIVATION 💪